the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 ```
 Let's examine this code:
--The filter line of code will filter all the tasks that are for the user that is in self.request (aka, the user currently logged in).
+- The data.filter line of code will filter all the tasks that are for the user that is in self.request (aka, the user currently logged in).
--the context (or the user's tasks) will be sorted by due_date and this is what will be seen in the web page.
+- The context (or the user's tasks) will be sorted by due_date and this is what will be seen in the web page.

 Excellent!
 All the file changes have been made.
 We can migrate the changes on the database.